-The sixth edition of monthly Treeverse updates.
+The ninth edition of monthly Treeverse updates.
 Read below for some game development insights on what we’ve worked on in the last month.

 Concept Art Update